-- Wreckfish shareholders mentioned VMS as a way to get rid of offloading site and time requirements (Action 6). - Industry would pay for VMS system, but NMFS currently does have a reimbursement program for the purchase of NMFS-approved VMS devices, which would cover the cost of the VMS unit.
-However, industry would still pay the recurring transmission costs. - Gulf VMS requirements for IFQ fisheries are: - O Hourly reporting frequency (ping rate) -changing this could have unexpected consequences if the fisherman is involved in other fisheries that require VMS reporting rate.
-Currently, an hourly 'ping rate' is the standard, with increased rates when approaching or in management areas (e.g., MPAs).
-Units must be permanently affixed and always on, unless under a power down exemption. - Hail-out requirement that describes type of trip required whenever the vessel leaves the dock. - O Hail-in requirement that contains estimated catch share landings, dealer, landing location, and date/time of landing.
+- Wreckfish shareholders mentioned VMS as a way to get rid of offloading site and time requirements (Action 6). - Industry would pay for the VMS system, but NMFS currently does have a reimbursement program for the purchase of NMFS-approved VMS devices, which would cover the cost of the initial VMS unit.
+However, industry would still pay the recurring transmission costs as well as installation and repair/maintenance costs as well as the cost of any replacement units in the future. - Example of the Gulf VMS requirements for IFQ fisheries are: - Hourly reporting frequency (ping rate) -changing this could have unexpected consequences if the fisherman is involved in other fisheries that require VMS reporting rate.
+Currently, an hourly 'ping rate' is the standard in our region, with increased rates when approaching or in management areas (e.g., MPAs).
+Units must be permanently affixed and always on, unless under a power down exemption. - Hail-out requirement that describes type of trip required whenever the vessel leaves the dock. - Hail-in requirement that contains estimated catch share landings, dealer, landing location, and date/time of landing.
 Hail-in is required 3 to 24 hours in advance of landing and allow a 1-hour window after the selected landing time (e.g., arriving at 3pm means they can dock between 3pm to 4pm.
 Any later time would require an amended notification). - Satellite units only this is required due to the need for real time tracking at sea and distance to protected areas.
 This is the only way to submit a hail-in while at sea unless the fishermen use a satellite phone.